hpc-carpentry/hpc-carpentry.github.io/_posts/2020/05/2020-05-18-2020-centrally-organised-workshop-learnings.md

 tags: ["Online Workshops"]
 ---

 Make sure to consult [the official online workshop recommendations](https://carpentries.org/online-workshop-recommendations/) for preparation.
-They played a large role in our being able to achieve a Net Promoter Score (NPS) [1] of 75 in the Carpentries post-workshop survey.
+They played a large role in our being able to achieve a Net Promoter Score (NPS)<sup>[1](#netpromoterscore)</sup> of 75 in the Carpentries post-workshop survey.
 Our workshop was conducted online for Genentech.
 It started in the last week of April and took place over a two week period, with class being held approximately two hours every other day.
 The workshop covered plotting and programming in Python, Unix Shell, and Git/GitHub.

 Based on participants' feedback and our observations, we offer the following advice for your consideration:
 - Assist in-band